AtaS/taskanalyse/README.md

  - Add test coverage analysis maven mojos
  - Add PM, Maven code quality  / analysis plugin
  - Add MySQL db implementation for persistent storage i.e. MySQLTaskRepository implements TaskRepository

+PS: pub/sub can have good amount of different scenarios and it can have many tests to cover these scenarios, so skipped them for now.
+We can discuss about these verbally if you like.

  ### Diagram